mtcp-stack/mtcp/README.md

   on this page: http://dpdk.org/doc/nics.
 Please make sure that your NIC is compatible before moving on to the next step.

-   - recent Linux kernels tend to rename Ethernet interfaces based on their PCI addresses.
+   - Systemd tends to rename Ethernet interfaces based on their PCI addresses.
 If you are using Intel based Ethernet adapters, please rename the interface with a ``dpdk`` prefix.
 You can do so using the following command: